RoshanChamal/JKBMS-Monitor-IoT-Device/README.md

 Arduino code used to read voltages of cells, cell count, remain capacity, charging current and pack voltage.

 There are two files;
-1. Read BMS data and WifiManager, (Not required to hardcode Wifi credentials, WeMos module will be a AP at startup.
-Use mobile phone to connect and configure SSID and Password once connected to AP)
+1. Read BMS data and WifiManager, Not required to hardcode Wifi credentials, WeMos module will be a AP at startup.
+Use mobile phone to connect and configure SSID and Password once connected to AP - this will apear as "Solar.JKBMS".
 2. Read BMS data (include WifiManager code), BMS data will be publish to public MQTT broker.

 # RS485 Module